 The user can also set the acceleration and deceleration rates when starting and ending a sequence of steps.
 Limit switch inputs are available for each of the motors to prevent motors moving out of range.

-The card also features 2 relays which can be switched on or off or on.
+The card also features 2 relays which can be switched on or off.

 - Controls 4 axes of stepper or servo motors simultaneously